Jump to content

 • Japanese (ja) – 日本語

-All UI elements are fully translated, including:
+All elements of the user interface are fully translated, including:

 • Control buttons and menus